 Narendra Modi, India’s new Prime Minister, has expressed that he would like to open India to foreign businesses.
 This includes the ecommerce sector, which currently is a booming 13 billion dollar industry in India.
 The proposal to lift the ban on FDI was presented by Finance Minister Arun Jaitley.
 It’s proposition to relax FDI rules for manufactured goods by foreign retailers is expected to help the ecommerce industry expand.

-At this point, it’s hard to predict what exactly this could mean for U.S. based sellers who use these marketplaces, but one thing’s for certain- if the greatest powers in ecommerce are lining up to get in, you definitely don’t want to be left out.
+At this point, it’s hard to predict what exactly proposed opening of India’s market could mean for U.S. based retailers selling on Amazon, Rakuten, and Walmart.
+One thing’s for certain- if the greatest powers in ecommerce are lining up to get in, you definitely don’t want to be left out.